 Let's say, then, that 85 to 90% of your today's earnings go for today's living.
 That leaves 10 to 15% for savings and investment.

-You'll find that the safe and sure savings systems pay low interest rates.
-These are postal savings, savings accounts, and government bonds.
-Good quality corporate bonds likewise pay low rates of interest.
-However, there are available today common stocks of many financially strong companies that pay dividends to yield 5 to 6%.
-Such stocks are considered reasonably sound investments, while being subject to day-to-day fluctuations in market price.
-Any stock or bond that pays a phenomenally high interest rate is generally subject to greater market risks (which you must be prepared to take if you invest your savings in an attempt to follow a get-rich-quick plan).
+You'll find that the safe and sure savings systems pay relatively low interest rates.
+These are postal savings, savings accounts in banks and in savings and loan associations, and government bonds.
+Good quality corporate bonds pay somewhat higher rates of interest.
+Then, too, the common stocks of many financially strong companies are available for investment.
+Although these stocks are subject to day-to-day market fluctuations, they can be purchased for their stability of dividend payments, as well as the opportunities they provide for participating in any future growth of their businesses.
+Dividends are geared to earnings and may vary from year to year.
+Well-established stocks may yield from 31⁄2 to 5%.
+Any stock or bond that pays an unusually high interest rate is generally subject to greater market risks (which you must be prepared to take if you invest your savings in an attempt to follow a get-rich-quick plan).